Retire to Poland with Confidence: Essential Tips for Brits Looking to Move

 Under the UK–Poland Double Tax Treaty:

-✔ Your UK State Pension is only taxable in Poland.
+• Your UK State Pension is taxable only in Poland when you are Polish tax resident.

 UK State Pension & Poland